roman-milk/roman-milk.github.io/the-black-hat.md

  "You moved here and only attended high school here your senior year so you weren't really in tune with things.
 I was born here and raised here Bobby and you can't hide much in a small town."

  She waved the waitress over and asked for a 'doggie bag.'
-She saw the confused look on my face and said: Report_Story #3
+She saw the confused look on my face and said: